Where Should We Go?

 Waikōloa Beach

 A stunning beach with golden sand and patches of lava rock.
 This beach is very long, so if you are up for a walk there is always a way to get secluded pictures, even on a busy day. almost guaranteed to see a sea turtle here in the evening, however, it is important to keep our distance.
 This spot has beautiful sunsets as well!
 An ideal spot if you want to get dinner at the iconic Lava Lava Beach Club or Kuleana Rum Shack!
-It is also right next to Queen's marketplace where you can wander around some fun shops before or after your session.
+It is also next to Queen's marketplace where you can wander around some fun shops before or after your session.

 Manini'owali Beach (Kua Bay)

-A classic golden sand beach with clear water and lava rock.
+A golden sand beach with clear water and lava rock.
 This beach is great for swimming or doing underwater photography.
 There are a lot of people here during the day and on weekends there tend to be a decent amount of people at sunset as well, however, it is a very large beach and it is easy to make it look like you were the only ones on the beach.
-I do recommend early morning sessions at this spot simply because that makes it way easier to find parking, but later in the day a lot of the beach dwellers head home and you can find parking once again.
+I recommend early morning sessions at this spot simply because that makes it way easier to find parking, but later in the day a lot of the beach dwellers head home and you can find parking once again.

-** Google Maps locationn link
+** Google Maps location link

 Secret beach